 Augmented personal care provided in a licensed residential facility for groups or assisted living facilities is a 24-hour in home service that provides supervision and assistance for functionally impaired elderly recipients with basic self-care and activities of daily living.
 This care is over and above the mandatory service provision required by regulation for residential facility for groups.

 Who is Eligible for the HCBS FE Waiver?

 To be eligible for services, an individual

 must meet the following requirements:

 Be at risk of institutionalization (nursing

 home placement) if services are not provided (meet Level of Care for nursing

 How Can I Apply?

-An applicant, community partner or caregiver may fill out the CBC-102 referral form below, and submit to the Aging and Disability Services Division (ADSD) office nearest to them.
+An applicant, community partner or caregiver may fill out the CBC Program Application, and submit to the Aging and Disability Services Division (ADSD) office nearest to them.
 An applicant may also telephone their local regional office and provide the needed information over the phone to an ADSD intake team member.
-For a listing of regional offices, click here.
+List of Regional Offices.

-Once a referral is made to the appropriate regional office, an ADSD intake case manager will contact the individual to determine which services and program are most appropriate for them.
+Once a completed and signed application is received by ADSD office, an ADSD intake case manager will contact the individual to determine which services and program are most appropriate for them.